Mission Statement

 Bill Russell Edmonds

 Bill is a retired U.S. Army Special Forces Lieutenant Colonel, a veteran of our wars in Iraq, Afghanistan, Somalia, Kosovo, and East, Central and North African, and a Purple Heart and Bronze Star with Valor Device recipient.
 He is also an internationally recognized expert on the emotional, psychological, and spiritual impacts of military service: how overwhelming subjective experiences change the body, which includes the brain, often impairing our innate capacity for enjoyment, engagement, self-control, and trust.
-He has authored multiple books and essays on these and related topics, to include the critically acclaimed memoir God Is Not Here, the anthology War and Moral Injury: A Reader, essays The Ugly American in Iraq and After Moral Injury, and the Apple+ TV audio docuseries The Line.

 Mr. Edmonds energy and focus are on many and varied practices and pursuits that train attentional agency as pathways to emotional balance, mental harmony, and lasting happiness.
 Bill is also an ordained minister in the non-denomination Unity Life Church, a certified Mindfulness Meditation Teacher, a Yoga Nidra/iREST instructor, and a psychedelic integration specialist.
 He facilitates Legacy Wellness Center’s Mindfulness Meditation and Yoga Nidra instruction while also pursuing his licensure as a Clinical Social Worker at the University of Southern California.
 Mr. Edmonds lives in Cambria, California with his wife, Cheryl, and their two daughters, Natalie, and Ava. www.mindfulwriting.org